dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 link: https://bitbucket.org/vizrt/vizartist-script/src/master/dudin-animation/ae-to-vizrt/
 ---

-I know about standard feature of Vizrt of importing \*.aep projects.
-But also, I know that it's sometimes gives ugly or inconvenient result.
-I've workarounded this by manual scripts.
-Of course, manual way isn't handy.
-But you get full control what there happens!
+I know about the standard feature of Vizrt of importing \*.aep projects.
+But also, I know that it sometimes gives an ugly or inconvenient result.
+I've workaround this by manual scripts.
+Of course, the manual way isn't handy.
+But you get full control of what there happens!

 There are three scripts.

-* First script is for storing (layer or camera) keyframe data from Adobe After Effects to *.txt file.
+* the First script is for storing (layer or camera) keyframe data from Adobe After Effects to *.txt file.
 * Two another are for re-store animation data from *.txt to Vizrt scene:
   * for container
-  * for camera (free or targeting)
+  * for a camera (free or targeting)

 ## Little theory

-There are two types of Axis System Definition in 3D world.
+There are two types of Axis System Definition in the 3D world.
 They are called as "right-handed" and "left-handed".

 <details><summary>How to discover side of axis?</summary>
 Just look at your palms and count your fingers: